Mwiche96/OhMyGrid/docs/impact.md

   <figcaption class="image-caption">The PyPSA-Earth open-source energy system model uses OpenStreetMap data to study the future of energy around the world.
 Click to enlarge.</figcaption>
 </div>

 1. The [Humanitarian OpenStreetMap Team](https://www.hotosm.org/) provides high-quality, open geospatial data to informe decision-makers during early disaster response.
 More than 419,000 volunteer mappers have contributed to this initiative.
-The platform is a collaboration between multiple organizations, including satellite imaging providers like Maxar and humanitarian agencies such as the Red Cross.
-This collaboration ensures that critical, life-saving decisions are grounded in traceable and verifiable data.
+The platform allows collaboration between multiple organizations, like satellite imaging providers like Maxar and humanitarian agencies such as the Red Cross.
+This collaborative platform ensures that critical, life-saving decisions are grounded in traceable and verifiable data.
 Especially as the frequency of extreme weather events increases, accurate electrical grid data [plays a key role in disaster response at the Humanitarian OpenStreetMap Team](https://github.com/USAFORUNHCRhive/turkana-grid-mapping).

 1. The [Global Electrification Platform](https://electrifynow.energydata.info/), developed by the World Bank, estimates electrification in rural areas across 58 countries.
 Using OpenStreetMap data to map roads, buildings, and settlements, it helps identify off-grid populations and informs planning for both grid and off-grid electrification strategies.

-1. [EnergyData.info](https://energydata.info/dataset/?q=OpenStreetMap) hosts over 1,072 energy-related datasets, 533 of which directly depend on OpenStreetMap data.
+1. The World Bank's [EnergyData.info](https://energydata.info/dataset/?q=OpenStreetMap) website hosts over 1,072 energy-related datasets, 533 of which directly depend on OpenStreetMap data.
 The World Bank uses this data to finance and support energy infrastructure projects in low- and middle-income countries, including expanding energy access, modernizing power systems, and promoting clean energy solutions.

 ## **<div class="tools-header">How and why is it used for the Electrical Grid?</div>**